OnePlus has rolled out the August security patch to these phones

 OnePlus 7 Series and older

-Still impressive devices given their age, the OnePlus 7T and 7 series are awaiting the August 2021 security patch and the Bitmoji AOD feature that appears to be part of the OTA update.
-With no Open Beta program, expect a stable build to bring the feature in the coming weeks.
+Still impressive devices given their age, the OnePlus 7T and 7 series are now receiving the August 2021 security patch and the Bitmoji AOD feature as part of the OxygenOS 11.0.3.1 update – which is rolling out right now.
+With no Open Beta program, those of you still running the preview phase will need to rollback to the stable path to ensure that your device is updated with the latest security patch or face a gap until any potential Open Beta kicks into gear again.

+This update is available for the OnePlus 7, OnePlus 7 Pro, OnePlus 7T, and the OnePlus 7T Pro but may arrive over the coming days as the OTA is pushed out in waves across the globe.

 The OnePlus 6 and 6T have only just been updated to Android 11 but should be eligible for further security patches.
 The duo saw the July 2021 patch arrive with OxygenOS 10.3.12 just a few weeks ago, so it may be a while before the latest patch arrives.